eydward/Density-k-PDG/README.md

 - `tests/*cpp` : unit tests and stress tests.
 Not part of the actual program.
 - `collector/*` : a utility to collect the data from log files of multiple batches, validate consistency, and summarize the final result.
 This is used to get the result for `K=4,N=7`.
 Not part of the main program.
 - `k4problem/*` : to solve a different problem (let K->4 be a complete graph with 4 vertices and exactly one directed edge, compute the min_theta value for all graphs with `N` vertices that are K->4-free).
 Not part of the main program.
-- `kPDG.cpp`: entry point of the command line program.
+- `kPDG.cpp`: entry point of the main program.
 - `graph.h, .cpp`: declaration and implementation of the Graph struct, as well as the definition of `Edge` and `VertexSignature`.
 This is where isomorphism check, hashing, canonicalization, and T_k-free checks are implemented.
 - `grower.h, .cpp`: declaration and implementation of growing the search tree, see algorithm design below.
-- `permutator.h, .cpp`: utility function to generate all permutations with specified ranges.
+- `permutator.h, .cpp`: simple utility function to generate all permutations with specified ranges.
 - `fraction.h, .cpp`: simple implementation of a fraction.
 (We store the theta value as a fraction).
 - `counters.h, .cpp`: the header and implementation of a bunch of statistical counters.
 The minimum theta value is stored here with the graph producing it.
 Also a bunch of data used to track the performance of the algorithm.
 - `edge_gen.h, cpp`: utility to generate edge sets to be added to an existing graph, in order to grow the search tree.